 - 4.14.
 A key issue is the scale of capital investment the council chooses to make.
 On past experience the need has been greater than the resource the council can secure through grant and private sector contributions or generate through the sale of surplus assets.
 If the council wishes to invest more in its assets then there will be a need to borrow.
 How much it is prudent to borrow depends on the headroom it can create by reducing the direct costs of running services or increasing its income, and the price it has to pay for that borrowing. - 4.15.
-The council's level of debt by the end of March 2016 will be £103.4m.
-Some of this debt will need to be repaid over the four years as it reaches its term, £14m in total.
-The additional borrowing required for the current capital programme is £21.8m.
-This gives a combined need for external borrowing of £35.8m over the period as there is no longer a cash surplus to use for internal borrowing.
+After planned borrowing of £20m by the end of March 2017 the council's level of long-term debt is expected to be £139.5m.
+Some of this debt will need to be refinanced as it reaches its term, £10.7m over the three years.
+Therefore the additional long-term borrowing required to support current plans for 2017/20 is expected to be £59.3m. - 4.16.

-- 4.16.
 Counterparties.
 When it has needed to borrow the council has previously secured loans through the Public Works Loans Board (PWLB), a statutory body operating as an executive agency of HM Treasury.
 This has been on the basis that Government can borrow more cheaply from the market than an individual local authority.
-The Infrastructure Bill currently before Parliament proposes the abolition of the PWLB, but alternative arrangements will be made which will continue to provide the opportunity for local authorities to borrow from Government. - 4.17.
+The Infrastructure Act will abolish the PWLB, but its functions will be transferred to the Treasury.
+This means that local authorities will continue to be able to borrow from Government. - 4.17.
 There are, however, alternative sources which include the European Investment Bank and a new local government Bond Agency will become operational shortly.
 These can offer competitive rates and the council should consider these options too for future borrowing.
 To support the sector-led development of the UK Municipal Bond Agency (UK MBA), which follows well-established models elsewhere in Europe, this council has previously invested a modest £50,000 in its share capital.
 This is the limit of the council's commitment and has been made together with 56 other councils and the LGA.
 There is no commitment to borrow from the agency, but it is hoped that it will provide market competition.